1van0705/Kafka_project/README.md

 ![](screen-shot-2020-11-04-at-4-50-46-pm-kh3xr5bo.png)

 4. Show how many events are receivedfor each country, display it in a slidingwindow(set windowDuration to 3 minutes and slideDuration to 1 minutes).
 Show result at 1-minute interval.
-Use "kafka" source and "console" sink.Set outputMode to "complete".
-Here is a sampleoutput.
+Use "kafka" source and "console" sink.Set outputMode to "complete". !(https://github.com/1van0705/Kafka_project/blob/master/picture_2)

 ```scala